Al Bastakiya: Where the Heritage of Dubai Sleeps

 See the history of Dubai hiding in plain sight in old Dubai.
-Bastakiya, also called Al Fahidi Historical Neighborhood, is a preserved quarter of old houses standings as the last remaining specimens of Dubai’s bygone days.
-Today, they are full of miniature museums, art galleries, cafes, and guest houses that tell stories from history and cultural heritage.
+Bastakiya, also called Al Fahidi Historical Neighborhood, is a preserved quarter of old houses that are the last remaining specimens of DDubai’s past days.
+Today, it is full of miniature museums, art galleries, cafes, and guest houses that tell stories from history and cultural heritage.
 Al Bastakiya is part of the Dubai city tour.

 History of Al Bastakiya